Frozen Shoulder – Adhesive Capsulitis

 Have you got a frozen shoulder (adhesive capsulitis?)

-Have you’ve been experiencing sudden, sharp, shocks of pain in your shoulder that bring tears to your eyes?
+Have you been experiencing sudden, sharp shocks of shoulder pain that bring tears to your eyes?

-Perhaps you’ve noticed that your shoulder is becoming very stiff, and you’re struggling to get dressed, and that your pain is waking you from sleep?
+Perhaps you’ve noticed that your shoulder is becoming very stiff, and you’re struggling to get dressed, and that your pain is waking you up at night?

 Is this the worst pain you’ve ever experienced in your life?

-You may have a frozen shoulder and I can help you stop the pain
+You may have a frozen shoulder, and I can help you stop the pain quickly.

 What is a frozen shoulder (adhesive capsulitis?)

 Frozen shoulder can be an exquisitely painful condition.
-Simply put, it’s inflammatory and scarring process that affects the capsule (which is the connective tissue structure that encases the shoulder joint).
-It’s a common condition, and it’s thought that as many as one in twenty people might experience frozen shoulder at some point in their lifetime.
+Simply put, it’s an inflammatory process that thickens the capsule, which is the connective tissue that surrounds the shoulder joint.
+Frozen shoulder is common and affects one in twenty people at some point in their lifetime.

 What causes frozen shoulder?